 Youngest Chess Olympiad team — In 2002, the average age of the Azerbaijan team at Bled was 16 years, 5 months.

 Youngest composer of a published problem — Elliot Eichholtz, age 5, who had a chess problem published in the 1917 American Chess Bulletin.

 Youngest country champion — Niaz Murshed won the championship of Bangladesh at the age of 12 years and 309 days.
 Henrique Mecking won the championship of Brazil at the age of 13.
 In 2000, Humpy Koneru won the British Ladies' Championship at the age of 13 years and 4 months.
 Nigel Short tied for 1st in the British championship at the age of 14.
 Bobby Fischer won the U.S. Championship at the age of 14.

-Youngest expert — On April 16, 2011, Awonder Liang (born April 9, 2003) became the youngest chess expert (rated over 2000) in the United States Chess Federation (USCF) at the age of 8 years and 7 days.
+Youngest expert — In September 2016, Abhimanyu Mishra from New Jersay became and expert at the age of 7 years, 6 months and 22 days.
+On April 16, 2011, Awonder Liang (born April 9, 2003) became the youngest chess expert (rated over 2000) in the United States Chess Federation (USCF) at the age of 8 years and 7 days.